WFXU

-WFXU (channel 57) is a television station licensed to Live Oak, Florida, United States, serving the Tallahassee, Florida–Thomasville, Georgia market as an affiliate of MeTV.
-It is owned by Gray Television alongside Thomasville-licensed dual CBS/MyNetworkTV affiliate WCTV (channel 6).
-Both stations share studios on Halstead Boulevard in Tallahassee (along I-10), while WFXU's transmitter is located in Hamilton County, Florida, between Jasper and Jennings.
+WFXU (channels 15 and 57), branded My WCTV-DT6, is a television station licensed to Live Oak, Florida, United States, serving the Tallahassee, Florida–Thomasville, Georgia market.
+It is owned by Gray Media alongside Thomasville-licensed WCTV (channel 6), a dual affiliate of CBS and MyNetworkTV.
+The two stations share studios on Halstead Boulevard in Tallahassee (along I-10); WFXU's transmitter is located in Hamilton County, Florida, between Jasper and Jennings.

 Due to its transmitter being located on the eastern fringe of the Tallahassee–Thomasville market, WFXU's signal is unable to reach Tallahassee proper.
-In order to serve the entire market, WFXU is relayed on the second digital subchannel of WCTV (virtual channel 6.2, UHF digital channel 20.2) from that station's transmitter in unincorporated Thomas County, Georgia, southeast of Metcalf, along the Florida state line.
-This is the source of WFXU's on-air branding, WCTV 2.
+In order to serve the entire market, two of WFXU's subchannels are relayed on WCTV from that station's transmitter in unincorporated Thomas County, Georgia, southeast of Metcalf, along the Florida state line.

 History

-WFXU began broadcasting June 15, 1998 as a full-time satellite of Fox affiliate WTLH, intending to improve that station's signal in the eastern part of the market.
+WFXU began broadcasting June 15, 1998, as a full-time satellite of Fox affiliate WTLH, intending to improve that station's signal in the eastern part of the market.
 It broadcast an analog signal on UHF channel 57 from the transmitter location near Jasper.
 Originally owned by L.O.
 Telecast, Inc., WFXU was sold to KB Prime Media in 1999 and to WTLH owner Pegasus Communications in 2002 (the sale was approved because despite Tallahassee not having enough stations to support a duopoly under Federal Communications Commission (FCC) rules; Pegasus had helped fund WFXU's construction).
 That April, WFXU broke off from WTLH and became a UPN affiliate.

 WFXU's signal was not nearly strong enough to cover the entire market.
-To make up for this shortfall in coverage, it launched WTLF on May 7, 2003 as a full-time satellite.
+To make up for this shortfall in coverage, it launched WTLF on May 7, 2003, as a full-time satellite.
 Pegasus declared bankruptcy in June 2004 over a dispute with DirecTV over marketing of the direct broadcast satellite service in rural areas.

 On April 1, 2005, WFXU and WTLF switched to The WB, via The WB 100+; UPN promptly signed with WCTV, which launched a new subchannel to carry the network.
 Prior to this, The WB was carried on a cable-only WB 100+ station, "WBXT", which was operated by WTXL-TV (channel 27).
 On January 24, 2006, The WB and UPN announced that they would merge to form The CW.
 It was announced on April 24 that WTLH would create a new second digital subchannel to become Tallahassee's CW affiliate.
 These plans were modified around August 2006 to make WFXU/WTLF the primary CW affiliate, with a simulcast on WTLH-DT2; this took effect when the network premiered on September 18.